iterative/dvc.org/content/docs/use-cases/data-registries.md

 ```

 Iterating on this process for several datasets can give shape to a robust
 registry.
-The result is basically a repo that mainly versions a set of
+The result is basically a repo that versions a set of DVC-files.
+Let's
-DVC-files, as you can see in the hypothetical example below:
+see a hypothetical example:

 ```dvc
 $ tree --filelimit=100